ystk/debian-jinja2/docs/templates.rst

     </dl>
     <p>{{ textarea('comment') }}</p>

-Macros and variables starting with one ore more underscores are private and cannot be imported.
+Macros and variables starting with one or more underscores are private and cannot be imported.

 .. versionchanged:: 2.4